joe-at-startupmedia/golang-ipc/README.md

 * Adds `ReadTimed` methods which return after the `time.Duration` provided
 * Adds a `ServerManager` instance to easily poll read requests from multiple clients
 * Adds improved logging for better visibility
+* Removes race conditions by using `sync.Mutex` locks
 * Removes Windows support (oh wait, that's not a feature?)

 ### Overview